-This report is for the period July 2020 to June 2021 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by Westside New Zealand Ltd (the Company) for deep well injection (DWI) activities.
+This report is for the period July 2021 to June 2022 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by Westside New Zealand Ltd (the Company) for deep well injection (DWI) activities.

 During the period under review, the Company held three resource consents for the subsurface injection of fluids by DWI.
 The consents authorise discharges from two separate wellsites within the Company's oil and gas fields; the Manutahi-B and Manutahi-D wellsites, located at the end of Lower Ball Road in South Taranaki.
-The resource consents held by the Company permit the discharge of a range of fluids by DWI, including heated water and produced water.
-The consents include a number of special conditions which set out specific requirements the Company must satisfy.
+The consents permit the discharge of a range of fluids by DWI, including heated water and produced water, and include a number of special conditions which the Company must satisfy.

 This report covers the results and findings of the monitoring programme implemented by the Council in respect of the DWI consents held by the Company.
-This is the fifth report to be prepared by the Council to cover the Company's DWI discharges and their effects.
+This is the sixth report to be prepared by the Council to cover the Company's DWI discharges and their effects.